MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 > [!TIP]
 > You can set your campaign's bid strategy to EnhancedCpc, MaxClicks, MaxConversions, TargetCpa, or TargetRoas and then, at any time, set an individual ad group's or keyword's bid strategy to ManualCpc.

 **Add:** Optional.
 The default value for Search and DynamicSearchAds campaigns is EnhancedCpc.
-The default value for Shopping campaigns is ManualCpc.
+The default bid strategy type for most Shopping campaigns is EnhancedCpc; however, the only supported bid strategy type for [smart shopping campaigns](../guides/smart-shopping-campaigns.md) is MaxConversionValue.
 The only supported value for Audience campaigns is ManualCpc.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 If you update the bid strategy type, then any existing values in the [Bid Strategy MaxCpc](#bidstrategymaxcpc), [Bid Strategy TargetCpa](#bidstrategytargetcpa), and [Bid Strategy TargetRoas](#bidstrategytargetroas) fields will be deleted.
 **Delete:** Read-only